jakess22/Cookie-Sync-Endpoints/README.md

 Typical usage: `ground_truth_runner.py --par`

 ### label_ground_truth.py
 Iterates over inputted crawl database.
-From individual redirect rows (graph edge), labels redirect as positive, negative, or unknown.
+From individual redirect rows (graph edge), labels redirect as positive, negative, or unknown for cookie matching.
 Returns these labels and their respective domains to ground_truth_runner.py.

 This file is not intended to be used directly.